remylenoir/drop-the-beat/README.md

 # DROP THE BEAT

-**Notice: This web experiment is only working with Google Chrome.**
+**Notice: This is a web experiment that only works with Google Chrome.**

 ---

-## Problems faced:
+## Challenges:

+### Code structure and automation for better scalability

-- Automate the creation of the music boxes for all genres,
+- Automate the creation of the music boxes for all genres
 - Automate the creation + the assignation of the audio elements to their music boxes:

 Every music box is automatically created from one core Object.
-I've mapped the keys/values in order to assign the values as arguments in my constructors.

 Core Object:
 ```javascript